Rudolf Schmundt: Biography

-Schmundt was born in Metz (then in Germany) and served as a lieutenant for the German Army during World War I. In World War II he attained the rank of General of the Infantry on 1 September 1944, and became the Chief of the Personnel Department of the German Army.
+Schmundt was born in Metz (then in Germany) and served as a lieutenant for the German Army during World War I. In World War II he became the Chief of the Personnel Department of the German Army in October 1942 and later attained the rank of General of the Infantry in 1944.

 Throughout the war, Schmundt was one of Adolf Hitler's many adjutants, and flew with Erwin Rommel in early 1941, just before the Afrika Korps was created.

 Approximate positions of participants at the conference meeting, Schmundt (7) was standing directly in front of the bomb.

 Schmundt was one of the casualties of the failed 20 July plot, planned to kill the German dictator Adolf Hitler.
 One of the conspirators, Colonel Claus von Stauffenberg, placed a bomb in a briefcase beside Hitler.
 Colonel Heinz Brandt moved it behind a heavy table leg and unwittingly saved Hitler's life, but as a consequence, he lost his own.
 Severely injured in the assassination attempt, losing his left eye and suffering shrapnel wounds to both legs, Schmundt initially made a promising recovery, but ultimately died of complications resulting from his injuries on 1 October 1944 at the Carlshof hospital.

-After Schmundt's death, all current Generals and Field Marshals were summoned by Hitler to attend a funeral service at the Tannenberg Memorial, in east Prussia.
-As reported by Hauptmann Alexander Stahlberg (aide to Field Marshal Von Manstein) in his book Bounden Duty, the group were entrained back to Berlin and Schmundt was buried, on Hitler's orders, in Invalids' Cemetery.
-Hitler did not attend either ceremony.

 Schmundt was posthumously awarded the German Order on 7 October 1944.
-He was replaced as the Chief of the Personnel Department by General Wilhelm Burgdorf, the Deputy Chief.
+He was replaced as the Chief of the Personnel Department by General Wilhelm Burgdorf, the deputy chief.